natebwangsut/natebwangsut.github.io/contents/projects/electron.md

 stack: []
 ---

-Contributed to Electron framework community.
-Participated in document traslation and reviews.
+Contributed to the Electron framework community.
+Participated in document translation and reviews.